markushinz/socket-gateway/example/README.md

 Run `./start.sh` to generate all required certificates and to start both layers as well as a simple web layer.
 After that, the gateway listens on https://localhost.

-`config.json` allows all requests to http://localhost:3000 and only GET requests to https://jsonplaceholder.typicode.com:443 with the path todos/1.
+`targets.yaml` maps localhost to http://hello-world:3000 and json.localhost to https://jsonplaceholder.typicode.com:443.
+It allows all requests to http://hello-world:3000 and only GET requests to https://jsonplaceholder.typicode.com:443 with the path todos/1.
-`hosts.json` maps localhost to http://localhost:3000 and json.localhost to https://jsonplaceholder.typicode.com:443

 ```shell
 $ curl -k https://localhost # Rather do this with your web browser.
 Ignore certificate warnings.